BaptisteHerlemont/VCF_Analyzer-/README.md

 To use this project, you will need the following installed on your system:

+(Versions of the programs used during development)

-- Python 3.x
+- Python 3.10.13
-- R
+- R 4.1.2
-- Quarto
+- Quarto (RStudio)
 - The Python package `cyvcf2`
 - Necessary R libraries for data processing and report generation